khanhdat111/Unet-Focus-CBAM-for-Polyp-Segmentation/README.md

 ## Performance

-The U-Net Focus+ CBAM model has been tested on multiple datasets, including CVC-ClinicDB, Kvasir-SEG, CVC-ColonDB, and ETIS-Larib, demonstrating superior performance in terms of Dice coefficient and mean Intersection over Union (mIOU).
+The U-Net Focus+ CBAM model has been tested on multiple datasets, including [CVC-ClinicDB](https://datasetninja.com/cvc-612) and [Kvasir-SEG](https://datasets.simula.no/kvasir-seg/), demonstrating superior performance in terms of Dice coefficient and mean Intersection over Union (mIOU).

 ## Model Architecture